Tpichardo/talia-pichardo-takehome-polleverywhere-backend/README.md

 # Project README - Getting Started

-Welcome to our project!
-Follow the steps below to get started with both the front-end and back-end components.

 ## Fork and Clone

 1. **Fork this Repo:** Click on the "Fork" button at the top right of this repository to create your own copy.